adominguez17/BA-002-Enterprise-Records-Management-Compliance-System/README.md

 ---

-# Implementation Strategy

-Rather than attempting to organize six months of historical paper records before deploying the system, I prioritized operational risk.

-The implementation strategy focused on establishing the records management platform for **current-year operations (January 2026 forward)** so that all new detainee records entering the system were immediately tracked using standardized workflows.

-This approach ensured the facility remained current with all active releases while creating a stable operational process that would withstand an unexpected audit.

-Once daily operations were under control, historical detainee records dating back to the facility's opening in **July 2025** were systematically reviewed and entered into the platform until the historical backlog was fully reconciled through **December 2025**.

-This phased implementation allowed the organization to:

-- Establish immediate operational accountability.
-- Maintain current-year compliance.
-- Reduce audit risk.
-- Continue daily operations without interruption.
-- Gradually eliminate the historical records backlog while preserving ongoing operational readiness.

----

 # Key Business Decisions

 The design of the Enterprise Records Management & Operational Compliance Platform was driven by operational risk, scalability, and long-term sustainability rather than simply organizing historical records.